In this article, you will learn everything there is to know about setting up an effective Jira Confluence integration.

 To do this, choose “Insert more content” (or “+”) in the editor and then “Jira Issue/Filter”.

 But this does not only affect your Confluence page.
-When you add this macro, this Confluence page automatically gets mentioned on the appropriate Jira issue.
+When you add the macro, this Confluence page automatically gets mentioned on the relevant Jira issue.

 Have a look: